aetheric-oss/svc-scheduler/docs/sdd.md

 The scheduler module is responsible for calculating possible itineraries (including deadhead flights) for a journey between a departure and destination vertipad.
 It does so with the schedules of all resources (vertiports/pads, aircrafts, pilots) in mind to avoid double-booking.

-Draft itineraries are held in memory temporarily and discarded if not confirmed in time.
-Confirmed flights are saved to storage and can be cancelled.
+Created itineraries are saved to storage and can be cancelled.
 Flight queries, confirmations, and cancellation requests are made by other microservices in the Arrow network (such as `svc-cargo`).

 *Note: This module is intended to be used by other Arrow micro-services via gRPC.*